2023-2024 Program Calendar

 Didn't get the email link?
 Use the Contact Us form to request it again.

 Alexa Griffith and Susan Brown

 A Dark, A Light, A Bright: The Designs of Dorothy Liebes

 Dorothy Liebes (1897–1972), who introduced handcraft and brilliant color to the modern interior, was among the most influential designers of the 20th century.
 The “Liebes Look”—which combined vivid color, lush texture, and often a glint of metallic—became inextricably linked with the American modern aesthetic.
-In conjunction with the Cooper Hewitt Museum exhibit July 2023-Feb 2024.
+Join Susan Brown and Alexa Griffith Winton for an overview of their current exhibition, A Dark, A Light, A Bright: The Designs of Dorothy Liebes at Cooper Hewitt, Smithsonian Design Museum, on view until February 4, 2024.